Emma Griffiths Malin

 Emma Bryony Griffiths Malin (born 7 April 1980) is an English actress and film director.

 She was born in London, the daughter of David Malin and Susan Griffiths, and was brought up by her parents in west London.
 Her paternal grandparents are the actors Mark Eden (real name Douglas John Malin) and Joan Le Mesurier.
 Her first major screen role was in Adrian Lyne's remake of Lolita (1997), in which she played Annabel.

 She starred in the Agatha Christie's Marple television film They Do It with Mirrors (2010) as Gina Elsworth and the Agatha Christie's Poirot television film Death on the Nile (2004) as Jacqueline de Bellefort, and appeared in the film House of Boys (2009), which also features Layke Anderson, Stephen Fry and Udo Kier.

+She directed the 2003 short film The Modernista.